tanvin33/cos516_steensgaard/README.md

 python3 steensgaard.py -fn "test.sil"
 ```

+There is an extra command line argument `--graph_all`, which enables graphing the storage shape graph after each constraint is processed to see the progression of the algorithm.
+It is false by default, and is turned on as follows `python3 steensgaard.py -fn "test.sil" -g`.

 This should open visualization of the storage shape graph, as well as save it to the png   `test.sil_graph.png`.
 The code will also output a final typing to the terminal.

 The reference grammar for writing a sil program can be foundin `sil_ref.txt`.
 It is parsed using `sil_parser.py`.